 Regarding His Book Jesus Revolution

 Not too long after Lonnie Frisbee's summer of '67 arrest for public nudity and drug possession, he hit his favorite canyon again, this time without a hundred of his closest friends.
-His brain was an urgent swirl, full of the beauty around him, questions about the meaning of life, half-remembered threads of everything he'd experienced over his eighteen years, and a nice tab of LSD.What you provided here, on pages 74 to 75 of your book, is a very abbreviated version of Lonnie's personal testimony regarding what happened to him back in 1967 when he was up in Tahquitz Canyon that crucial day when the Lord answered his cry, intervened in his life, and sent him in a new direction.
-You even quoted from his autobiography what Lonnie screamed out that day in the canyon — it's footnoted, of all things — but you completely left out almost all the other details given in his autobiography about what had happened to him, including what Lonnie said about it afterward:
+His brain was an urgent swirl, full of the beauty around him, questions about the meaning of life, half-remembered threads of everything he'd experienced over his eighteen years, and a nice tab of LSD.What you provided here, on pages 74 to 75 of your book, is a very abbreviated version of Lonnie's personal testimony regarding what happened to him when he was up in Tahquitz Canyon that crucial day back in 1967 when the Lord answered his cry, intervened in his life, and sent him in a new direction.
+You even quoted from his autobiography what Lonnie screamed out that day in the canyon — it's footnoted, of all things — but your book completely left out almost all the other details given in his autobiography about what had happened to him, including what Lonnie said about it afterward:

 As Lonnie would later explain it, he took off all his clothes, turned his face to the sky, and screamed toward Heaven, "Jesus, if you're really real, reveal yourself to me!"

 He felt the atmosphere around him begin to tingle, shimmer, and glow.
 He was terrified.
 He felt the presence of God.
 He saw visions.
 He felt God's calling on his life.

 Lonnie returned to San Francisco, and though there are different versions about what happened next, he evidently met some Jesus People on the street in the fall of 1967.… They lived in a community, modeling a New Testament family of believers, and were loosely headed by a couple named Ted and Liz Wise.
 [74-75]